samd-systems/palo-alto-labs/SSL-Forward-Proxy/README.md

 - SSL forward proxy decryption enabled
 - Firewall-generated certificate authority configured
-- Decryption policy applied to outbound HTTPS traffic (Configuration details intentionally omitted; focus is on behavior and validation.)
+- Decryption policy applied to outbound HTTPS traffic

+(Configuration details intentionally omitted; focus is on behavior and validation.)

 ## Validation and Results

 ### Behavior Without the Control
 Before SSL forward proxy was enabled, HTTPS traffic traversed the firewall without decryption.
-The client observed certificates issued by public certificate authorities, confirming encrypted traffic was forwarded without inspection.
+The client observed certificates issued by public certificate authorities, confirming that encrypted traffic was forwarded without inspection or certificate substitution.

 ### Behavior With the Control
 After SSL forward proxy decryption was enabled, the firewall assumed certificate authority responsibility and substituted origin server certificates with firewall-issued certificates.
 This change was directly observable at the client, establishing certificate trust as the gating factor for encrypted traffic inspection.